US Toll-free: 1-800-242-2434

 Includes breakfast, lunch and dinner.

-This morning you take time to explore the Huab riverbed on a safari drive in search of desert-adapted elephants before heading north through the mountains and into the immense Palmwag Reserve.
-Your destination is Desert Rhino Camp, situated deep in this 4,047km2 private reserve in northwestern Namibia.
-Your safari accommodation at the remote Desert Rhino Camp is in one of seven large walk-in tents, each with an en-suite bathroom.
-Although the surrounding landscape appears parched and barren, a number of freshwater springs support an amazing variety of wildlife, including elephant, the rare Hartmann's mountain zebra, giraffe, oryx, springbok and kudu.
+It is a long yet interesting drive through the immense 4,047km2 private Palmwag Reserve to Desert Rhino Camp.
+Your accommodation at this wonderfully remote camp is in one of eight large walk-in tents, each with an en-suite bathroom.
+Although the surrounding landscape appears parched, a number of freshwater springs support an amazing variety of wildlife, including desert-adapted elephant, the rare Hartmann's mountain zebra, giraffe, oryx, springbok and kudu.
 It is even possible to see lion, cheetah, leopard, brown and spotted hyena here too.

-This remote Namibia reserve is also home to a growing population of desert-adapted black rhino, the largest concentration outside a national park found anywhere in the world.
-The rhino here are protected and monitored by Save the Rhino Trust and part of your safari is spent tracking these magnificent animals of foot.
-Other activities include day and night nature drives.
+This remote part of Namibia is also home to a growing population of black rhino, the largest concentration outside a national park found anywhere in the world.
+The rhino here are protected and monitored by Save the Rhino Trust and part of your safari is spent tracking these magnificent animals by vehicle and then on foot.

 Includes breakfast, lunch and dinner.

-After a leisurely breakfast you depart on a light aircraft flight back to Windhoek.
-The Namibia safari ends here and you bid your expert guide and the group farewell.
-You arrive back at your guesthouse in the afternoon with time spare to relax or explore the town before the evening.
-Lunch and dinner are at your own expense so you have the choice of Windhoek's many restaurants or the option of dining at the guesthouse.
+A last morning drive takes you to Doro Nawas Airstrip where you depart on a light aircraft flight back to Windhoek.
+Your Remote Namibia Safari ends here and you bid your expert guide and the group farewell.
+You arrive back at your guesthouse in the late afternoon.
+Dinner is at your own expense today so you have the choice of Windhoek's many restaurants, or the option of ordering in at the guesthouse.

 Includes breakfast.